-The use of a small distributed heat source like BILST on the United Nations Primary School is not significant in a subnetwork like the one in the Cerak area.
+The use of a small distributed heat source like BILST on the United Nations Primary School is not having a significant footprint in a subnetwork like the one in the Cerak area.
 Therefore, a comparison is also made on building level where the energy consumption is covered 100% in July.